Censorship in Hong Kong: Victor Mallet controversy

 In August, a controversy erupted in 2018 when the FCC hosted a lunchtime talk with convenor Andy Chan on 14 August.
 Veteran Financial Times journalist Victor Mallet chaired the session.
 The event was opposed by the governments of China and Hong Kong, because the issue of independence supposedly crossed one of the "bottom lines" on national sovereignty.
 Upon returning to Hong Kong after a visit to Bangkok, Mallet was denied a working visa by the Hong Kong government.
 Mallet was subjected to a four-hour interrogation by immigration officers on his return from Thailand on Sunday 7 October before he was finally allowed to enter Hong Kong on a seven-day tourist visa.

 Mallet's visa rejection was widely seen to be retribution for his role in chairing the Andy Chan talk which the FCC refused to call off.
-The Hong Kong Journalists Association, which has for years lived under the pressure of self-censorship, immediately warned of the "death knell of freedom of speech".
+The HKJA, which has for years lived under the pressure of self-censorship, immediately warned of the "death knell of freedom of speech".
 Secretary for Security John Lee insisted the ban on Mallet was unrelated to press freedom, but declined to explain the decision.